clientIO/joint/docs/src/joint/api/dia/Element/ports.md

 <tr>
     <td><b>id</b></td>
     <td><i>string</i></td>
-    <td> port id - automatically generated if is not provided, otherwise must be unique in context of shape - two ports with same port id is not allowed
+    <td> It is automatically generated if no `id` provided.
+IDs must be unique in the context of a single shape - two ports with the same port id are therefore not allowed (`Element: found id duplicities in ports.` error is thrown)
     </td>
 </tr>